Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kansas State Stats and Trends

-- So far this year Kansas State has two wins against the spread.
+- Kansas State has two wins against the spread in three games this year.

 - Kansas State's games this season have gone over the point total one time in three opportunities (33.3%).

-- Kansas State is 2-1 against the spread and 3-0 overall in games when it scores more than 19.7 points.
+- Kansas State is 2-1 against the spread and 3-0 overall when the team churns out more than 328.7 yards.

-- When Kansas State churns out more than 328.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- This season the Wildcats have turned the ball over five times, one more than the Cowboys' takeaways (4).
+- This year the Wildcats have turned the ball over five times, one more than the Cowboys' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.